ForgeRock/fr-config-manager/README.md

 The path to this file is configured in the `.env` file (or environment directly) as the `SERVICE_OBJECTS_CONFIG` value.

 Refer to the [configuration README](docs/service-objects.md) for more details.

+### CSP overrides file

+The Content Security Policy configuration file contains a JSON encoded partial CSP configuration which is merged with the full tenant configuration on pull.
+This enables the use of local environment variables to create a different CSP to be pushed to each environment - e.g. report-only in dev, but enforced in higher environments.

+The path to this file is configured in the `.env` file (or environment directly) as the `CSP_OVERRIDES` value.

+Refer to the [configuration README](docs/csp.md) for more details.

 ## Exported configuration